-In 1975 former resident Johnnie Lilla Farrell (born 1902) recalled Ederville.
+In 1975 former Ederville resident Johnnie Lilla Farrell (born 1902) recalled the settlement.

 “George Eder dug the [first] well about 1875.
 The water was drawn from the wells by hand, heated, and mudpacks made.
 The deepest well produced a pound of crystals for every nine gallons of water. . . .
 I’ve heard my mother say that people would come and stay in tents for treatment of arthritis, that she saw them get up and walk away.”

 In addition to the hotel, Farrell recalled, Ederville in its prime had a nine-grade school, pavilion, skating rink, post office, blacksmith, saloon, church, and drugstore.
 She said her grandfather, Reverend Washington Marion Isham (see Part 2), once owned the hotel.

 An 1895 map shows the “mineral well hotel” north of Handley.
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 In 1889 Ederville became a stop on a new Star Route.
 Star Routes were part of the nation’s network for mail delivery.
 The Post Office Department hired contractors for these routes and allowed them to use any form of transportation they chose to carry the mail.
 The 1895 map shows a road from Handley (lower left) north to near the Ederville Hotel and then east to Randol (as in Randol Mill).

 In fact, in 1890 Buckskin Joe was appointed postmaster at Ederville.